stuart-p/sawit-server/README.md

 ### Prerequisites

-This project requires `NODE`, and has the following dependencies:
+This project requires `NODE.js`, and has the following dependencies:

 ```
 production dependencies: